varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 To make vector graphics, I use [Vectr](https://vectr.com/).

 I take a lot of screenshots.
 For this purpose, I use [Flameshot](https://flameshot.js.org/) as my primary screenshot tool and [Zoho Annotator](https://www.zoho.com/annotator/) to take take screenshots while I'm on Chrome.

+I occasionally record screencasts.
+For that purpose, I use [OBS Studio](https://obsproject.com/).

 My current blog is setup on top of [Jekyll](https://jekyllrb.com/) which is a static site generator and is hosted on [GitHub Pages](https://pages.github.com/).
 The Jekyll theme that I'm using is called [Reverie](https://github.com/amitmerchant1990/reverie) which is a tailor-made according to my taste.